-Huskies love to exercise, we all know this by now!
+Huskies love to exercise – we all know this by now!
 But keeping them comfortable during their long walks and play sessions involves caring for their paws, something that is overlooked by a lot of people.

 Caring for your Husky’s paws involves keeping them well-groomed.
 Not only will grooming keep them looking fresh, but it will also help to prevent injuries and discomfort in your Husky.

 Follow these four steps to groom and care for your Husky’s paws correctly.

 1. Trim The Hair Between The Paw Pads